helderc/dss-bt-risk/README.md

 # DSS BT-Risk

 ## TODO

 In priority order: top --> higher priority

-- Analyze: understand the variables set and compose the text

-- Set Protocol 1

-- Set Protocol 2

-- Set Protocol 3

 - [ ] Show the BN.
 Maybe in a tab.